acdesouza/rails-and-server-sent-events/README.md

   1. On Browser 3: [User list](http://localhost:3000/users)
   1. Redimension browser's windows to make browser visible
   1. On Browser 3: Create an user
-  1. On Broeser 1,2: See they receiving the update
+  1. On Browser 1,2: See they receiving the update

 ## Fonts
   * [Killing a library - Alex MacCaw](http://blog.alexmaccaw.com/killing-a-library)